akashmanujaya/HigherOrLower/README.md

 4. **Compile Assets**

-   Compile your CSS and JavaScript assets using Laravel Mix:
+   Compile your CSS and JavaScript assets using Laravel Vite:

    ```sh
    npm run dev